-Investments included in the Short-Term Investment Pool are highly liquid investments held by UCLA Foundation with original maturities of three months or less.
+At June 30, 2019, the Museum held an investment totaling \$20.4 million in the Short-Term Investment Pool.
+This investment pool contains highly liquid investments held by UCLA Foundation with original maturities of three months or less and is accordingly reported as cash equivalents on the accompanying financial statements.